 Search begins when a user expresses a need as a query, typically looking for an item or specific information.
 The website search engine then gives its response as a set of results and the search experience ends when the user has found what they’re looking for.

-Site search often goes unnoticed unless it fails.
-When you consider the fact that 30% of web visitors will perform a search, you understand the importance of implementing a tool that can deliver the best search experience possible for your users, so they’ll never get the dreaded ‘0-results’ page or hundreds of irrelevant results.
+Search bars are an essential part of any website functionality and design nowadays, but site search often goes unnoticed unless it fails.
+When you consider the fact that 30% of web visitors perform a search, and that visitors who use search are 3 times as likely to find what they are looking for and convert into customers or leads than users that simply browse, you understand the importance of implementing a tool that can deliver the best search experience possible for your users, so they’ll never get the dreaded ‘0-results’ page or hundreds of irrelevant results.

 There are many benefits to providing a quality site search experience, including the ability to: